 Up to 3 weeks in advance

 Make my Ten Minute Cranberry Sauce and keep it in the fridge until the Big Day.
-Just put it in a sterilised jar and keep chilled.
-I scrub my jars in boiling soapy water, rinse and place in a low oven (100-120˚C) until dry.
-Use whilst warm and don’t put your fingers inside the jar.
-Or put them through the dishwasher on the hottest cycle and again, use whilst they and the sauce are still warm.
+Just put it in a sterilised jar and keep chilled. to sterilise glass jars at home, it is advised to run them through the hottest cycle on your dishwasher and use whilst the jars and food are still warm.
+This is because ovens can circulate bacteria from baked-on food so you can’t actually sterilise glass in the oven unless it is utterly spotless!

 On Christmas Eve